hugheaves/solo-led-control/README.md

 `led_control.py --reset front_left`

+You can issue multiple reset commands at once like this:

+`led_control.py --reset front_left --reset front_right`

 ## Setting Colors, Patterns, etc.
-Individual command line options are provided for each of the various settings available with the Solo LEDs (color, pattern, etc.).
-Multiple settings can be specified at once, and then applied to one or more LEDs using the "--applyto" command line option.

-For example, to set all
+Individual command line options are provided to change the various LED settings (color, pattern, etc.).
+To change some settings, you first specify the settings you would like to change, and then use the `--applyto` option to specify which LEDs you'd like to change.
+For example, to set all of the LED's to strobing green, the command would be:

+`led_control.py --pattern strobe --color 0 255 0 --applyto all`

+The `--applyto` options applies any settings appearing before it (not after it) on the command line.
+Any settings that have not been specified take on the default values listen in each section below.

 ### Color

+**Default value:** 255 255 255 (white)
+**Range:** 0 - 255 for each value

 The "--color" option sets the color of the LED(s) using the supplied brightness values for red, green, and blue.
 The brightness can range from 0 (off) to 255 (full brightness). "--color" can also be combined with "--pattern" to specify the illumination pattern. (see Pattern below)

 Some examples: